nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - For deleting of past saved modules, they are deleted, and the txt file is updated by rewriting every module from the ArrayList of saved modules

 ### Parser

-The parser class is responsible for parsing the user's input commands and returning the appropriate command object.
+The Parser class is responsible for parsing the user's input commands and returning the appropriate command object.
-The commands that the parser class will initialise are ListPuCommand(), ListCurrentCommand(modules), prepareListPuModulesCommand(userCommandSecondKeyword, universities), ExitCommand(), prepareAddModuleCommand(storage, userCommandSecondKeyword, puModules, universities), DeleteModuleCommand(storage, indexToRemove, modules), and HelpCommand().
-The parser class will handle error checking by throwing InvalidCommandException if the user's input command does not match the specified format.
+The `parseUserCommand()` is the main function of the Parser class where it first tokenizes the user input string and extracts the first two keywords of the input.
+The first keyword is used to determine the type of command that the user is executing, while the second keyword (if it exists) is used as an argument for the command.
+Afterwards, it uses a switch-case statement to execute the command corresponding to the first keyword in the user's input. if the user's input command does not match the specified command format., it will throw `InvalidCommandException` and `ExceptionHandleCommand` is returned instead.

 The following class diagrams illustrates the relationship between the Parser class and the Command classes.
-- (TODO: finish up the rest of the command cases)
 ![ParserSequenceDiagram.png](diagrams%2FParserSequenceDiagram.png)

 ### UserInterface (UI)